About Us

 There are rain forests which have survived the Ice Age and which edge deep ravines where communities still live in caves; tiny hamlets whose inhabitants tend precipitous terraces by hand, and beautiful coastal paths which weave through palm groves.
-And because it’s not yet known as a walking destination, you can walk through mountains and valleys for hours and never meet another soul.
+And because it’s not yet as well known a walking destination as it deserves to be, you can walk through mountains and valleys for hours and never meet another soul.

 From coast to coast and sea level to the summit of Mount Teide, we have walked Tenerife and have built this website to share our experiences with you.

-We want you not only to read our accounts, but to discover the joys of walking on Tenerife for yourself, which is why we’re currently writing a series of step by step (literally!) guides to our favourite walks which we email to you so you can print them off as often as you like.
+We want you not only to read our accounts, but to discover the joys of walking on Tenerife for yourself, which is why we wrote a series of step by step (literally!) guides to our favourite walks.
+They proved so popular, and we were asked so many times if they were available in paperback, that we published Walk This Way Tenerife (available in Kindle too) with everything you need to know about self-guided walking on Tenerife and including four, fabulous bonus routes not available in PDF format.

 Happy trails!